-Preliminary voting results will be announced at the Annual Meeting.
+We intend to announce preliminary voting results at the Annual Meeting.
 In addition, final voting results will be published in a current report on Form 8-K that we expect to file within four business days after the Annual Meeting.
 If final voting results are not available to us in time to file a Form 8-K within four business days after the meeting, we intend to file a Form 8-K to publish preliminary results and, within four business days after the final results are known to us, file an additional Form 8-K to publish the final results.